abdullahjan007/Devops/README.md

 So, to solve this problem containers take place.
 Containers will use the virtual machines more effectively to solve this problem.<br></br>
 Virtual machines are more secure than containers because VM have their own OS but containers share their host OS.<br></br>

+Container Architecture:<br></br>
+There are two models for container architecture: Model 1 and Model 2<br></br>
+In Model 1, we create a containerization(docker) on the top of operating just like hypervisor and then we create multiple containers.
+It is created directly on the physical server.
+IBM/Hp are the physical servers of Model 1 as shown in the screenshot.<br></br>

+In Model 2, we create containerization (docker) on Virtual Machine/EC2 and then create multiple containers.<br></br>
+Model 2 is usually most preferable in organizations because in this we don’t have to maintain the physical server.
+Maintenance overhead is zero in model 2 because maintenance overhead is done by the cloud provider but in Model 1 we have to do the maintenance of physical sservers by ourselves, we need System Administrator etcc.<br></br>

 Author-Abdullah